In this page you can set the parameters for the Java Virtual Machine.

 - Any - The application will run using any Virtual Machine found.

 Specify the location of the file that will contain Java Products's output stream.
 This field is of Formatted Type.
-Use the button to display the Edit Formatted Type Dialog that will allow you to insert a reference to a file, folder or property.
+Use the button to display the Edit Formatted Type Dialog that will allow you to insert a reference to folders, properties and installtime or runtime environment variables.

 Specify the location of the file that will contain Java Products's error stream.
 This field is of Formatted Type.
-Use the button to display the Edit Formatted Type Dialog that will allow you to insert a reference to a file, folder or property.
+Use the button to display the Edit Formatted Type Dialog that will allow you to insert a reference to folders, properties and installtime or runtime environment variables.

 Java Library Path